arielf/weight-loss/QandA.md

 #### Doesn't dehydration and depleting Glycogen in the liver explain most of this weight loss?

-> For the 1st 24 hours of a diet, possibly yes.
+> For the 1st 24 hours of a diet, and about 1 Lb of loss (approx. weight of total body glycogen) yes.
 However, I can't attribute over 20 Lb loss over 1 year to just water loss.

 #### Doesn't caloric restriction explain all of this weight loss?